ESPHome CO2 sensor

 The links go to an overall page with all different kinds of DIY components with their webshop links.

-These hardware components did I use for this project:
+These are the hardware components I used for this project:

 - You can use any ESP chip, but I like this one because of its small size